-The Fujifilm X-T20 and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in January 2017 and February 2014.
+The Fujifilm X-T20 and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in January 2017 and February 2014.
 Both the X-T20 and the A6000 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably smaller (18 percent) than the Fujifilm X-T20.
 Moreover, the A6000 is markedly lighter (10 percent) than the X-T20.
 In this context, it is worth noting that neither the X-T20 nor the A6000 are weather-sealed.